AdobeDocs/adobe-connect-sdk/src/pages/guides/submission_guidelines/version_packaging/index.md

 ## Organizing the files

 Ensure all the necessary files for your custom pod are in a single directory.
 This includes:
-- **HTMLfiles**: The main files that contain the code for your custom pod.
+- **HTML files**: The main files that contain the code for your custom pod.
 - **Assets**: Any images, stylesheets, scripts, or other resources your custom pod needs.
 - **Configuration files**: Any XML files that define settings or parameters for your pod.

 ## Create a manifest

+The custom pod package should include a breeze-manifest.xml file in the root directory.
+The manifest file should include the following information:

+- **Document type**: Specify the type as `custom-pod`.
+- **ID and version**: Unique identifier and version number for your pod.
+The ID should be have a reverse domain name notation like com.adobe.connect.podName.
+Version should be of the form `x.y.z` where x, y, and z are numeric.
+- **Minimum Connect Server Version**: The minimum version of Adobe Connect required to run your custom pod.
+- **minimumSDKversion**: The minimum Adobe Connect SDK version required to run your custom pod.
+- **Assets**: List all the assets (files and directories) your pod uses.

 ## Compress the file